Constanța: Transport

 Constanța's public transport system is run by CT Bus (formerly Regia Autonomă de Transport în Comun Constanța - RATC), and consists of 19 year-round bus lines, and two seasonal lines, including a sightseeing double decker open top bus line.

 In the early 2000s, the city bought 130 new MAZ buses to replace the aging fleet of DAC buses.
 There is also a fleet of double decker Volvo buses that run in the summer, providing access to and from the resort of Mamaia.
 As of October 2013, the cost of a return ticket is 3 lei.

 Trams were active until the late 2000s when they were decommissioned in favour of long-wheelbase buses.
 Two trolley bus lines were active until the early 2010s – now also decommissioned and replaced by buses.

 In 2019 Constanta's new Mercedes-Benz minibusses entered service.

 In October 2022 Constanta's new BYD electric buses entered service with CT Bus.

-Constanța is one of the main focuses of the Rail-2-Sea project which aims to connect it to the Polish Baltic Sea port of Gdańsk with a 3,663 km long railway line passing through Romania, Hungary, Slovakia and Poland.
+Constanța is one of the main focuses of the Rail-2-Sea project which aims to connect it to the Polish Baltic Sea port of Gdynia with a 3,663 km long railway line passing through Romania, Hungary, Slovakia and Poland.